ডিজিটাল স্বাক্ষর হলো এমন একটি প্রক্রিয়া যা নিশ্চিত করে যে একটি নির্দিষ্ট প্যাকেজ সেটির ডেভেলপাররাই তৈরি করেছে এবং সেটি বিকৃত করা হয়নি।

-Below we explain why it is important and how to verify that the Tor program you download is the one we have created and has not been modified by some attacker.
+Below we explain why it is important and how to verify that the Tor Browser you download is the one we have created and has not been modified by some attacker.

 Each file on our download page is accompanied by a file labelled "signature" with the same name as the package and the extension ".asc".
 These .asc files are OpenPGP signatures.